 Historically the field of dynamic decision making has focused on training individuals to perform more optimally in complex environments, (see Osman 2010 for a review of the dynamic decision making literature).
 Research in this field tends to trade-off between ecological validity and the ability to understand the underlying mechanisms of behavior in these tasks.
 These tasks tend to closely mirror real-world decision making environments (such as the water distribution plant task), but are so complex that studying the cognitive and neural mechanisms are nearly impossible.
 Conversely simple decision making tasks (such as the hypothetical money choice task) have very little ecological validity, but tend to facilitate understanding the underlying mechanisms.
 I am interested in using intermediately dynamic tasks (IDTs), such as the BART, where ability to understand the underlying mechanisms and ecological validity are more evenly compromised.
 Notably, I have been adapting IDTs for use in electroencephalographic research.

-Young, M. E., McCoy, A. W. (In Press).
+Young, M. E., & McCoy, A. W. (2015).
 A delay discounting task produces a greater likelihood of waiting than a deferred gratification task.
-Journal of the Experimental Analysis of Behavior.
+Journal of the Experimental Analysis of Behavior, 103, 180-195.

 Young, M.E., Webb, T.L., Rung, J.M., & McCoy, A.W.
 (2014).
 Outcome probability versus magnitude: When waiting benefits one at the cost of the other.
 PLOS ONE.